- Who can apply to be a Bird City?

 We can conserve land and water and have a strong economy at the same time.
 In fact, natural areas and the birds using them generate an economic premium.
 Here are some examples from recent studies of the economic data and statistics supporting the value of bird conservation to communities, local residents, and public health:

-• Value to children: Research shows that when children learn and play with nature they are healthier both mentally and physically, perform better in school, have higher self-esteem, are more cooperative with othersand more creative, make better problem solvers, have higher self-confidence, feel more connected with nature, and will be tomorrow's conservation leaders.
+- Value to children: Research shows that when children learn and play with nature, they are healthier, both mentally and physically, perform better in school, have higher self-esteem and self-confidence, are more cooperative with others, more creative, better problem solvers, feel more connected with nature, and will be tomorrow's conservation leaders.